nweber/generator-dp/README.md

 $ grunt server
 ```

-### Scaffolding Options
+## Scaffolding Options

-## Application Creation
+### Application Creation

 ```
 $ yo dp
 ```

 This is give you a skeleton project containing...
->An index.html file which defines an ng-app on the html tag.
+>1.
+An index.html file which defines an ng-app on the html tag.
->Angular, Angular Resource, and JS Signals are included by default.
+>1.
+Angular, Angular Resource, and JS Signals are included by default.
->A controller attached to the body tag.
+>1.
+A controller attached to the body tag.
->The application modules will include service, directive, and filter modules.
+>1.
+The application modules will include service, directive, and filter modules.
->A SASS file is generated at styles/main.scss.
+>1.
+A SASS file is generated at styles/main.scss.
->A Grunt task to jslint files.
+>1.
+A Grunt task to jslint files.
->A Grunt task to minify JavaScript and CSS files.
+>1.
+A Grunt task to minify JavaScript and CSS files.
->A Grunt task to launch a web server that will automatically refresh as you modify code.
+>1.
+A Grunt task to launch a web server that will automatically refresh as you modify code.

-## Angular
+### Angular

 1. Controllers
 ```